(Back to Ohio Haunted Index)

 HISTORY OF MANIFESTATIONS:

 Most prisons offer a hard life, because of the nature of the institution, the nature of criminals and all the stress of being in stir, and working in such an environment.
-Despite Scofield's efforts to give the inmates and others who worked here something beautiful to be incarcerated/work in, it is not surprisingly that the prison became a place of punishment, suffering, bad attitudes, a showcase for the most ugly human behavior, sickness, and at times a place which offered inhuman living conditions, such as the 1930s.
+Despite Scofield's efforts to give the inmates and others who worked here something beautiful to be incarcerated/work in, it is not surprising that the prison became a place of punishment, suffering, bad attitudes, a showcase for the most ugly human behavior, sickness, and at times a place which offered inhuman living conditions, such as the 1930s.

 Punishment was harsh for bad behavior, as it was in most prisons.
 Solitary confinement was done in a windowless cell with no facilities.
 The area of the basement was rumored to be where prisoners were roughed up, tortured and beaten for bad behavior.